“Please, Prime Minister Lee … Lead us. Tear down this law.”

-Taking the movement a step further from its “We Are Ready!” theme last year, which focused on fostering acceptance of lesbian, gay, bisexual, transgender and queer (LGBTQ) Singaporeans within society at large, Choa’s message this year was prompted by Prime Minister Lee Hsien Loong’s recent comments regarding the government’s intention to retain Section 377A of the Penal Code, which criminalises sexual activity between two men.
+Taking the movement a step further from its “We Are Ready!” theme last year, which focused on fostering acceptance of lesbian, gay, bisexual and transgender (LGBT) Singaporeans within society at large, Choa’s message this year was prompted by Prime Minister Lee Hsien Loong’s recent comments regarding the government’s intention to retain Section 377A of the Penal Code, which criminalises sexual activity between two men.

 Lee said that the particular legislation has not prevented individuals to whom the legislation might apply from “living” their lives as they wish, and has not “has not stopped Pink Dot from having a gathering every year”.

-In a statement on Sat, Choa said that “our leaders seem to be selective in their listening when it comes to the discrimination that LGBTQ people face every single day” despite efforts made by Pink Dot for over a decade to raise awareness regarding the often invisible plight of LGBTQ Singaporeans.
+In a statement on Sat, Choa said that “our leaders seem to be selective in their listening when it comes to the discrimination that LGBT people face every single day” despite efforts made by Pink Dot for over a decade to raise awareness regarding the often invisible plight of LGBT Singaporeans.

 “We continue to be made invisible and marginalised in Singapore where we are denied respect and dignity by the laws and the policies of this country,” he added.